bpwhelan/backfill-anki-yomitan/README.md

 Changes can be undone with `Edit -> Undo` or with `CTRL + Z`.

 ## Issues
+The addon has been updated to support the changes to the API in Yomitan 25.7.14.1, previous versions of Yomitan are not supported anymore.

 The add-on can currently only run on the entire deck.

 If you're backfilling audio, please be aware that retrieving audio - depending on the audio sources configured in Yomitan - can be quite slow.